The Man with Three Coffins

-The Man with Three Coffins (Korean: 나그네는 길에서도 쉬지 않는다) is a 1987 South Korean film written, produced and directed by Lee Jang-ho.
-Additional English titles of "The Man with Three Coffins" are "A Wanderer Never Stops on the Road" and "A Traveler Does Not Rest Even on the Road".
+The Man with Three Coffins (Korean: 나그네는 길에서도 쉬지 않는다) is a 1987 South Korean film written, produced, and directed by Lee Jang-ho.
+Additional English titles are "The Man with Three Coffins", "A Wanderer Never Stops on the Road" and "A Traveler Does Not Rest Even on the Road".

-This film is based on a novel titled "Travelers Do Not Rest on the Road" written by Lee Je-ha.
+This film is based on a novel titled "Travelers Do Not Rest on the Road" by Lee Je-ha.

 Plot

 Three years after his wife's death, Sun-seok takes his wife's ashes out of his closet and travels to her hometown to spread her remains.
 On his journey, he encounters three different women that look exactly like his wife; the first is a nurse (Ms. Choi) while the second and third women are both prostitutes.
 During this journey, the scenery and the people that Sun-seok sees and meets along the way brings back his memories of his deceased wife.

 Sun-seok arrives in a small town called Mulchi.
 At a local inn, he meets a group of hikers who invite him to join them in gambling and indulging time with some prostitutes.
 After the hikers leave the inn, the inn owner approaches Sun-seok for a favor.
 The inn owner introduces Sun-seok to an ill old man and his nurse.
 This old man wants to go back to his hometown, Wolsan, one last time before he dies, but due to his illness he lost his ability to talk and was unable to express his last wish to his son.
 Ms. Choi, the old man's personal nurse, helps him escape the son's house but they needed a man's help them get to his hometown up north from Mulchi.
 After the son discovers that his dad is missing, the son sends some men to find them and bring the father back to his home.
 The local inn owner tells Sun-seok that they are willing to pay him 100,000 won if he helps them with the final stretch of their journey.
 Sun-seok declines the offer.

 Sun-seok looks for the group of hikers at their motel.
 There, a hiker introduces a prostitute that looks like Sun-seok's late wife to him.
 After sleeping with her, she suddenly gets a seizure and dies.
 One of the hikers informs Sun-seok of her death and tells him that he can leave quietly and not get caught up with police affairs.
 He takes the hiker's offer and leaves quietly.
 Sun-seok returns to the local inn and asks the inn owner if the nurse and old man still needs help, but he discovers that they already left in a taxicab.